Budd: Inflation raising ranks of 'persuadable' voters - NewsBreak

 Budd: Inflation raising ranks of 'persuadable' voters

-EDENTON — U.S. Rep. Ted Budd said during a visit to Chowan County Thursday afternoon that rising inflation is making more voters “persuadable” who might not previously have considered voting for him.
+EDENTON — U.S. Rep. Ted Budd said during a visit to Chowan County last week that rising inflation is making more voters “persuadable” who might not previously have considered voting for him.

 “I’m for an economy that helps everybody,” Budd said.